sflanaga/krawn/README.md

 Krawn supports "second" level timing.
 The first entry in the schedule spec is for seconds, so you can have a job that runs every 5 seconds if you need.

-The schedule spec works most like vixie cron format, but any spec elements left out are assumed *'ed.
+The schedule spec works most like vixie cron format, but any later spec elements left out are assumed to be *.

 ORDER is different.
 This order is thought to be most common thing to set first.